rednafi/rednafi.com/content/misc/etag_and_http_caching.md

 working behind a load balancer.
 If these servers give out different ETags for the same content, it can mess up how clients cache that content.

 Clients use ETags to decide if content has changed.
-If the `ETag` value hasn’t changed, they know the content is the same and don't download it again, saving bandwidth and speeding up access.
+If the `ETag` value hasn't changed, they know the content is the same and don't download it again, saving bandwidth and speeding up access.
 But if ETags are inconsistent across servers, clients might download content they already have, wasting bandwidth and slowing things down.